Kate Beckinsale: 2016–present: Love & Friendship and beyond

 Beckinsale starred opposite Pierce Brosnan, Callum Turner, and Jeff Bridges in Marc Webb's romantic coming-of-age drama The Only Living Boy in New York (2017), as a book editor and the mistress of a publisher whose son sees his life upended.
-Reviews of the film were mediocre, while it found a limited audience in theaters.
+Reviews of the film were mediocre, while it found a limited audience in theatres.
 The A.V.
-Club found Brosnan and Beckinsale to be "vastly more interesting by the twin virtues of not disguising their voices and fitting so poorly into the sad-faced melodrama this movie wants to be".
+Club found Brosnan and Beckinsale to be "vastly more interesting by the twin virtues of not disguising their voices and fitting so poorly into the sad-faced melodrama this movie wants to be."
 She is attached to star in an adaptation of The Chocolate Money by Ashley Prentice Norton, with a screenplay by Emma Forrest.
 In 2018, Beckinsale starred as Ingrid Carpenter in the British film Farming.

 Beckinsale starred in the ITV/Amazon Prime drama The Widow (2019), her first TV series for more than 20 years.
 The series stars Beckinsale as an Englishwoman who believes her husband, killed in a plane crash three years prior, is still alive in the Congo.
 Beckinsale starred in the American action comedy film Jolt alongside Bobby Cannavale, Laverne Cox, Stanley Tucci and Jai Courtney.
 Jolt was adapted from a screenplay by Scott Wascha and directed by Tanya Wexler and released by Amazon Studios on 23 July 2021.
 That same year she starred in the Paramount+ dark comedy streaming television Guilty Party.
 In that series, she served as executive producer as well.

-In 2021, Deadline announced that Beckinsale will star in the Catherine Hardwicke directed family drama Prisoner's Daughter.
+In 2021, Deadline announced that Beckinsale would star in the Catherine Hardwicke directed family drama Prisoner's Daughter.

 Modelling

 Labelled an "English rose" by the BBC as early as 2001, Beckinsale has worked occasionally as a model.
-In 1997, she appeared in the music video for George Michael's "Waltz Away Dreaming".
+In 1997, she appeared in the music video for George Michael's "Waltz Away Dreaming."
 She starred opposite Orlando Bloom in a 2002 Gap television advertisement directed by Cameron Crowe.
 She appeared in a Diet Coke television advertisement in 2004, directed by Michel Gondry.
 She advertised Absolut Vodka in a 2009 print campaign photographed by Ellen von Unwerth.
-She has also promoted Lux shampoo in a Japanese television advertisement.